pinkpong111/Vector-Storm-Theory/README.md

 > In saturated multi-domain systems, most large-scale storms are predicted to concentrate at domain boundaries rather than within established basins — because boundary regions are where Meta² constraints from incompatible domains generate persistent interaction pressure that internal governance mechanisms cannot fully absorb.

+## 17. Meta-Seed and Hierarchical Invariance

+> **Status: Exploratory Extension.** This section develops implications of the core DFG framework (Sections 1–14).
+It is not required for application of the core theory.

-### The Meta-Seed — Structural Necessity of a Highest-Order Invariant
+### 17.1 The Meta-Seed — Structural Necessity of a Highest-Order Invariant

 The seed interaction typology above describes how different seeds coexist, compete, or destabilize each other.
 But this system has no mechanism for resolving meta-level conflicts — conflicts about the rules of seed interaction itself.
 Without such a mechanism, Type D (mutual destabilization) events between seeds have no arbitration, boundary definitions between ecosystems have no authority, and Safe Collapse during cross-ecosystem storms has no direction.
 The system enters permanent meta-storm.